lukez42/luke42/README.md

 <div align="left">
   <samp>
     🎓 I'm a Computer Science and Electronics(CSE) graduate (MEng) from @ <a href="https://twitter.com/BristolUni">University of Bristol </a>
        and aspiring software developer.
-My interest lies in field of Web3 Technologies, Software Development, DevOps and Web Security.
+My interest lies in field of Software Development, DevOps, AI and Robotics.
 When I'm not working you'll often find me petting dogs 🐕 or learning about the latest science and technology (not at the same time though)
   </samp>
 </div>